jweinst1/jwein-blog/posts/generic-and-template-classes-in-c.md

 ```

 Would actually produce `FIELD_EQ_point_t` and `FIELD_EQ_foo_t` respectively.
 The advantage here is, we can create the same function
 for multiple types without explicitly writing out those functions multiple times.
-Here is an example of bothing using the functional
+Here is an example of both using the functional
 template and calling the produced function:

 ```c